gelisam/klister/README.rst

   stdout.
 * A Foreign-Function-Interface (`FFI`_), to reuse Haskell's rich ecosystem of libraries (and its own FFI to C), is planned but not yet implemented.
-* `Compiling modules separately`_, to speed up compilation times, is planned but not yet implemented.
+* `Expanding modules separately`_, to speed up expansion times, is planned but not yet implemented.
 * Klister does not produce binary executables.